shadabmohammad/OIBSIP_23/Task 2/README.md

 ## Introduction

 Welcome to the "Guess the Number" game!
-This project is a simple number guessing game implemented in Python.
+This project is a simple number guessing game implemented in Java .
 The game generates a random number, and the player's goal is to guess that number within a certain range of attempts.

 ## Features